br4sco/dae-param-est/README.md

 # dae-param-est
-This repository contains the code to the numerical experiment discussed in (TODO: insert paper link here), which proposes a method for consistent parameter estimation for Differential Algebraic Equations (DAEs) subject to process disturbances.
+This repository contains the code to the numerical experiment discussed in [this paper published at CDC2021](https://www.diva-portal.org/smash/get/diva2:1539989/FULLTEXT01.pdf), which proposes a method for consistent parameter estimation for Differential Algebraic Equations (DAEs) subject to process disturbances.